Where Does Bathroom Vent Go? – You Should Know This

 Finally, you should fix the blower motor in the ceiling and plug it into the electrical receptacle.
 Then have it hold well into the housing using screws.

-Bring the fan grille to the ceiling and slide its wires into the slots on the fan housing.
+Bring the fan grill to the ceiling and slide its wires into the slots on the fan housing.
 Push it up until it holds tight against the ceiling.
-Then test if your bathroom vent fan is working.
+Then, test if your bathroom vent fan is working.

 Can the bathroom vent go down?